xCrowHD/Simple-Python-APP-using-UI-and-API/README.md

  These 'apps' are very very simple i just wanted to share what i have done.
 I used PySimpleGui because it was very easy to understand and very beginner friendly.

- I you need api key for using this script these are the sites :
+ I you need api key for using theese scripts these are the sites to get them :

 - [chat_api.py]( https://brainshop.ai)
 - [nasa_api.py](https://api.nasa.gov/)